-Our WBMT standing committees had very successful and well-attended committee meetings and started new projects such as analysis of outcome data in myeloma on a global level, rare infections in hematopoietic stem cell transplantation and the impact of cryopreservation of hematopoietic stem cells.
-In addition, we have been working with WHO to renew our cooperation for the upcoming years and to organize our next workshop in Pakistan.
+Our WBMT standing committees had very successful and well-attended committee meetings and started new projects such as global analysis of outcome data in myeloma and acute myeloid leukemia, rare infections in hematopoietic stem cell transplantation, important consensus document about HSCT donor and the impact of cryopreservation of hematopoietic stem cells just to mention some.
+In addition, we have been working closely with WHO on several projects including WHO listing of essential medications, unproven cell therapies and regulatory issues related to HSCT and ATMP.